dans98/gLapse/README.md

     M291 P"gLapseCapture" S2
     ```
 #### Advanced Usage Example
-- Because *gLapse* is triggered by a simple M-code command, it allows you to completly customize how your printer acts during image capture.
+- Because *gLapse* is triggered by a simple M-code command, it allows you to completely customize how your printer acts during image capture.
 You are only limited bye The G and M codes supported by your printer.
 The following example moves the print head out of the way before an image capture.
     ```
     M400 ; wait for previous moves to finish
     G60 S0 ; save the printer heads current coordinates to memory slot 0